njadid/asynch_py/docs/input_output.rst

   {link id 2} {peakflow value} {time to peak} {area}
   {link id 3} {peakflow value} {time to peak} {area}

 The time to peak is measured since the beginning of the simulation.
 The peakflow value for each link is the maximum value achieved over the simulation for the state with index ``0`` in the state vector.
 The area given is the parameter from the link parameters with index area idx.
-See Section 8 1 1.
+See :ref:`SetParamSizes`.

 Peakfow output may be written to a database table if a database connection file is specified.
-One query is required, and one additional query is optional: - Query to create a table for uploading data - Inputs: table name - Returned tuples: none - Query to delete contents from a table - Inputs: table name - Returned tuples: none
+One query is required, and one additional query is optional:

+1. Query to create a table for uploading data

+  - Inputs: table name
+  - Returned tuples: none

+2. Query to delete contents from a table

+  - Inputs: table name
+  - Returned tuples: none

 The first query should create the table where the peakflow information is to be stored ASYNCH does NOT remove any existing data from the table, or check if the table exists already.
 The second query is optional, and will be used to delete any existing contents from the table before uploading data.
 The particular values uploaded to the database are determined through the peakflow function defined in :ref:`Peakflow Statistics Function Name`.